awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 ```

 **Note**
-If you specify a `runtime-versions` section and use an image other than Ubuntu Standard Image 2\.0 or later, the build fails\.
+ If you specify a `runtime-versions` section and use an image other than Ubuntu Standard Image 2\.0 or later, the build issues the warning, "Skipping install of runtimes\.
+Runtime version selection is not supported by this build image\."

  For more information, see [Specify Runtime Versions in the Buildspec File](build-spec-ref.md#runtime-versions-buildspec-file)\.

+## Warning: "Skipping install of runtimes\.
+Runtime version selection is not supported by this build image" when running a build<a name="troubleshooting-skipping-all-runtimes-warning"></a>

+**Issue:** When you run a build, the build log contains the warning, "Skipping install of runtimes\.
+Runtime version selection is not supported by this build image\."

+**Possible cause:** Your build does not use version 2\.0 or later of the Ubuntu standard image and a runtime is specified in a `runtime-versions` section in your buildspec file\.

+**Recommended solution:** Be sure your buildspec file does not contain a `runtime-versions` section\.
+The `runtime-versions` section is only required if you use the Ubuntu standard image version 2\.0 or higher\.

 ## Error: "The bucket you are attempting to access must be addressed using the specified endpoint" when running a build<a name="troubleshooting-input-bucket-different-region"></a>